sapcc/limes/README.md

 Pronounce the name like the [Ancient Roman border wall][wp-limes], not like the fruit.

+**WARNING:** This is still in pre-alpha stage.
+Most notably, the API component is completely missing, and there are no tests yet.

 # Installation

 There's a Makefile, so do: